Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs: Light novel

-The light novel is written by Yomu Mishima and illustrated by Monda.
-Micro Magazine has published thirteen volumes under their GC Novels imprint since May 30, 2018.
-It was originally self-published by the author as a web novel.
-The series ended with the release of its thirteenth volume on March 29, 2024.
+Written by Yomu Mishima and illustrated by Monda, Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs was originally self-published as a web novel on the Shōsetsuka ni Narō web service.
+Micro Magazine has published thirteen volumes under their GC Novels imprint from May 30, 2018, to March 29, 2024.
 Seven Seas Entertainment licensed the series in English in April 2020 and the first volume was released digitally on November 19, 2020.

-A spin-off light novel series with illustrations by Moge Toi, titled Trapped in a Dating Sim: Otome Games Are Tough For Us, Too!, began publication on December 28, 2022.
-Four volumes have been released as of September 30, 2024.
+A spin-off light novel series with illustrations by Moge Toi, titled Trapped in a Dating Sim: Otome Games Are Tough For Us, Too! began publication on December 28, 2022.
+Six volumes have been released as of July 30, 2026.
 The spin-off series is also licensed by Seven Seas Entertainment.